rorycl/rm2pdf/README.md

 `rm2pdf` does not support the new reMarkable v3 software format files, which produces `.rm` version 6 files.

-This version 0.1.6 should detect the attempted processing of the new format files.
+Version 0.1.6 should detect the attempted processing of the new format files.
+Version 0.1.7 is a small security fix.

 Support for the the new `content` metadata file format for reMarkable tablets using version 3 software is included for [issue